-Following specialised X-ray procedures, it is possible that a small patch of skin may have been exposed to radiation for a long period of time.
-This can produce changes to the skin.
+Following specialised X-ray procedures, it is possible that a small patch of skin may have been exposed to radiation for a long period of time; this can produce changes to the skin.

-Skin reddening (also known as Erythema) is the first sign that the small patch of exposed skin has been affected.
+This is the first sign that the small patch of exposed skin has been affected.
 This looks like sunburn and can feel warm, sensitive and tight.
 This can happen anything from the first 24 hours up to 2 weeks later.

-- Wash skin with lukewarm water and pat gently dry
+- Wash skin with lukewarm water and pat gently dry.

-- Whilst symptoms persist, wear loose cotton clothing (if skin damage is to the body) and try to let air circulate around the affected area
+- Whilst symptoms persist, wear loose cotton clothing (if skin damage is to the body) and try to let air circulate around the affected area.

 - Protect any affected skin from direct sunlight.